 The ARC is responsible for overseeing and approving risk management strategy and policies, monitoring risk management, and establishing procedures which seek to provide assurance that major business risks are identified, consistently assessed and appropriately addressed.

-The ARC will regularly undertake reviews of its risk management procedures to ensure that it complies with its legal obligations.
+The ARC also reviews of its risk management procedures to ensure that it complies with its legal obligations.

 The Company has in place a system whereby management is required to report its adherence to policies and guidelines approved by the ARC for the management of risks.
+Refer to Principle 4 for further details of the ARC.